qualiatouch/qualiatouch-plugin/Readme.md

 ## About

-> QualiaTouch is about giving the machine perception and action capabilities with the outside world.
+QualiaTouch is about giving the machine perception and action capabilities with the outside world.

 ![](doc/qualiatouch-modules.png)

-## PhyPhox sensors module
+## PhoneSensor module

-- PhyPhoxSensor : retrieves sensor data from the Phyphox app.
+- PhoneSensor module : retrieves sensor data from the Phyphox app.
 Not affiliated with PhyPhox, just using their awesome app.
-Documentation [here](doc/phyphox.md).
+Documentation [here](doc/phonesensor.md).

 ## KinectSensor module